LetsCodeManh/myFlix-client/README.md

 ## Live Demo

-You can check out a live demo of the application at: https://myflix-test-website.netlify.app/login
+A live demo of the application can be accessed at: https://myflix-test-website.netlify.app/login

-If you want to check the server side of this project, here is the repo: https://github.com/LetsCodeManh/myFlix-server
+The repository for the server side of the project can be found at: https://github.com/LetsCodeManh/myFlix-server

-## Technologies used
+## Technologies Used

 - React
 - Axios